 Biennial plants won’t produce seeds the first year, so protect them over the winter and grab their seeds at the end of the next growing season.
 While saving seed from biennials, such as beets, caraway, evening primrose, onion and Swiss chard, requires a little more patience, their seed will produce plants that are true to type, providing they are not allowed to cross-pollinate with similar cultivars.

 Perennials come back year after year and include plants such as artichokes, chives, daisy, mint and rhubarb.
-While they are propagated from seed, perennial plants are usually reproduced from cuttings or division (see Plant Propagation for more information).
+While they are propagated from seed, perennial plants are usually reproduced from cuttings or division (see our article on Plant Propagation for more information).

 When to Save

 Wait until seeds are mature to gather them.
 The plants will give you a few clues as to when they are ready.
 Look for faded, dry flowers, or those with puffy tops.
 Pods should be brown and dried.
-Ripe seeds tend to turn from white to cream colored or light brown to dark brown.
+Ripe seeds tend to turn from white to cream colored or light brown to dark brown (see Saving Flower Seeds).

 When to collect seeds depends on the plant.
 Melon seeds, for example, are ready when the fruit is ripe for eating.
 Cucumber and squash seeds should be left on the plant until after the first frost.
 In general, let the seeds dry on the plant as long as possible, but don’t wait until every seed on the plant is ripe or you’re likely to lose a bunch to birds or other wildlife.